 Reviews and testimonials are guaranteed to skyrocket your conversion rate.

 In fact, one study found that having 50 or more reviews per product can mean a 4.6% increase in conversion rates.
 Similar studies discovered that 63% of customers are more likely to purchase from an online store with a number of reviews.

-Not surprisingly, reviews help determine a businesses’ credibility, reputation and product quality.
-It helps them determine the pros and cons of purchasing a product - and negative experiences of customers.
+Not surprisingly, reviews help determine a business’s credibility, reputation, and product quality.
+It helps them determine the pros and cons of purchasing a product – and the negative experiences of customers.

 Amazon products are guaranteed to have reviews, which is why it’s one of the most popular retail sites.